 Finding the ideal trademarks for your business can be grueling.

-In a global economy that’s growing every day, the opportunities to seize the marks you want without creating a likelihood of confusion with an existing trademark is steadily shrinking.
+In a fast-moving, highly-competitive environment, the opportunities to seize the marks you want without creating a likelihood of confusion with an existing trademark is steadily shrinking.

 When you find a mark you like, it can seem like an opportunity too good to pass up.
 The issues start when these perfectly matched marks are dead or abandoned.

 The USPTO defines a dead mark as:

 “A dead or abandoned status for a trademark application means that specific application is no longer under prosecution within the USPTO, and would not be used as a bar against your filing.”